evidenceontology/evidenceontology/src/ontology/README-editors.md

 #### To add a "used in ... assertion" (manual or automatic) class:
 1. Follow above steps
     * Label should be "X evidence used in ... assertion"
-    * Definition should be "A type of [parent of X evidence] used in ... assertion where [definition of X]"
+    * Definition should be "A type of X evidence that is used in ... assertion.
-        * i.e. "high throughput evidence used in manual assertion": A type of evidence that is used in an automatic assertion where data generation is automated with equipment to allow for assaying large numbers of samples or molecules in parallel.
+        * i.e. "experimental evidence used in manual assertion": A type of experimental evidence that is used in a manual assertion.

 2. Add equivalence statement
     * Find **Description** view (usually below annotations)